 Fats, which consist of a wide group of compounds, are usually soluble in organic solvents and insoluble in water.
-Chemically, fats are usually known as triesters of glycerol and fatty acids (triester = one of three ester chemical groups).

 What are fats?

 Fats are called a range of different terms:

 - Oils - any fat that exists in liquid form at room temperature.
 Oils are also any substances that do not mix with water and have a greasy feel.

 - Animal fats - butter, lard, cream, fat in (and on) meats.